 - (iii) Feedback.
 Policy committees shall receive information on actions taken on committee recommendations and the reasons for those actions. - (d) Committee Chairs and Vice Chairs.
-The Cal Cities President appoints the chair of all Cal-Cities-wide committees.
+Unless the Cal Cities Board establishes otherwise, the Cal Cities President appoints the chair of all Cal-Cities-wide committees.
 The term of such appointments coincides with the Cal Cities President's term.
 The Cal Cities President may appoint vice chairs for such committees, as the Cal Cities President deems necessary.